What Makes A Good Vinyl Record Display?

 Frames also make stellar gifts, particularly if you go the extra mile to have them properly matted by a professional.
 Check out more examples worthy of that special someone in your life.
 Even if that special someone is you.
 We won’t judge.

 One bit of frustration may come in the form of adding more holes to your wall.
-But like storage, we’re searching for something stable and secure here.
-The last thing you want to do is join the Bent Corner Club when an album cover falls down.
+But like storage, we’re searching for something stable and secure.
+The last thing you want is join the Bent Corner Club when an album cover falls down.
 Shut the windows and leave the ceiling fans off if you’re going with shelves that can catch a draft.

 And for cat’s sake, place your vinyl shelf high above the ground.
 But not out of reach.
 But high enough.
 But not near other surfaces that are within cat-launching distance.